Gamba grass (Andropogon gayanus) transforms ecosystems.

 – Steve Dwyer

-Project leader Sam Setterfield from the University of Western Australia assess the condition of savanna in Mary River National Park, photo NESP Northern Hub.
+Project leader Samantha Setterfield from the University of Western Australia assessing the condition of savanna in Mary River National Park, photo NESP Northern Hub.

 The data collected during the research will help inform the integrated conservation strategy for the national park.
 Mr Dwyer says that having scientific data to quantify the ecological changes that he sees on the ground helps to refine and further develop the park rangers’ annual weed and fire management activities.